cjbarber/best-kindle/README.md

-## Which Amazon Kindle Is The Best?
+## Which Ebook Reader Is The Best?
-By Chris Barber
+Comparisons and reviews on the Amazon Kindle models and ebook readers, compiled by [Chris Barber](https://twitter.com/chrisbarber).

 ### Questions